MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Test Environment

-This environment is meant to be used during implementation of the client applications.
+This environment is meant to be used during building, testing, and certification of the client applications.
+Test properties are based in the Netherlands and accept `EUR` currency.

 * **Platform Address** - `https://demo.mews.li`
-* **Client Token** - will be provided to you by Mews upon request.
-* **Connection Token** - will be provided to you by Mews upon request.
 * **Reservation Push Endpoint** - unique to the environment and listed under [Process Group](mews-api.md#process-group)

-The property is based in the Netherlands, it accepts `EUR` currency.
+* **Client Token** - will be provided by Mews upon request.

-Credentials will be provided to sign into the system.
+* **Connection Token** - will be provided by Mews upon request.
+* **Test Property** - user credentials will be provided by Mews upon request.

 #### Test Credit Cards